Skip to content

 HQuick command list

-H mailMail / private message commands
+H M / H mailMail / private message commands

-H readingAll reading commands
+H R / H readingAll reading commands (incl. .FF)

-H postingWriting and deleting
+H P / H postingWriting and deleting

-H navRoom navigation
+H N / H navRoom navigation

-H acctProfile and password
+H A / H acctProfile and password

 H <cmd>Detail on one command (e.g. H N)